ouspg/libfuzzerfication/base/libfuzzer-base-haskell/README.md

 # Libfuzzer for Haskell libraries

-Libfuzzer stubb should be in test.hs and then:
+Libfuzzer stub should be in test.hs and then:

 ```
 # cd /src